jfuica/bingada/README.md

 # Wishes / TODO

-The interface is really simple, and it could be improved, but, I think the main goals could be :
+The interface is really simple, and it could be improved, but, I think the main goals could be:

 - Cards shown in a table.

-- Get better recording of numbers for each language
+- Get better recording of numbers for each language.

 - Include status message (Stop/start..)